The Prisoner HIER KLICKEN FÜR DEUTSCHE FASSUNG

 A classic made by patience

-In 1969 The Prisoner was shown with the Title Nummer 6 on German TV, but the ZDF only had bought 13 of the original 17 episodes, leaving out the remaining four for unknown reasons.
-The unusually precise German dub, which in comparison to the deliberately funny translations of The Persuaders or Star Trek didn't add new jokes and interpreted the text very accurately, succeeded to attract at least some interested viewers.
-Further German tv-broadcasts were however very infrequent, the last showing on a freely available channel was more than ten years ago.
+In 1969 The Prisoner was shown with the Title Nummer 6 on German television, but the ZDF only had bought 13 of the original 17 episodes, leaving out the remaining four for unknown reasons.
+The unusually precise German dub, which in comparison to the deliberately funny translations of The Persuaders or Star Trek did not add new jokes and interpreted the text very accurately, succeeded to attract at least some interested viewers.
+Further German television broadcasts were however very infrequent, the last showing on a freely available channel was in the early 1990s until the french-german culture channel arte had re-broadcast all episodes in 2010 from the newly restored versions and had even dubbed the previously never translated four episodes into German.

 Owing to many reruns in England and in the USA The Prisoner had experienced a great comeback in the 1970s and 1980, enlarging the fan basis by a large margin.
 This mainly happened because the series was far ahead of its time and the unusual mixture of espionage-thriller, fantasy and science-fiction was only accepted by the viewers long after the series was originally created.
-The Prisoner has aged well, because not many typical 1960s clichés were used any many of the stories are still up to date and higly relevant.
-By this The Prisoner has undoubtedly reached the status of a real television classic without suffering from symptoms regarding its high age even after forty years.
+The Prisoner has aged well, because not many typical 1960s clichés were used, leaving many of the stories still up to date and higly relevant.
+The Prisoner has undoubtedly reached the status of a real television classic without suffering from symptoms regarding its age even after forty years.

 The Legacy of The Prisoner